HWChang/emmer/README.md

 emmer/data/data_dir_3/
 ```

 Each csv file store a input data matrix, where each row is a sample and each column is a measurements.
 Each cell in the matrix is a number.
 Please note EMMER expect the matrix to have row names and column names.
-Please do not include "__" in your row names.
+Please do not include "__" (double underscore) in your row names.

 After prepare all your input file, you can run EMMER with the default setting